+<<<<

+This is my proposed set of changes to deal with the 2 remaining issues summarized by:

+“recommending Pragma Restrictions(No_Recursion) is a really bad idea.”

+“Aliasing effects are possible after all in volatile functions with volatile actuals.”

+In the process, I discovered that volatile actuals are in general another source of the vulnerability (of non-deterministic subprog outcome) and wrote it up accordingly.

+It is quite possible that some SPARK rule in the context of volatiles prevents or alters the problem scenarios, e.g., by prescribing the parameter passing mode or restricting the types of volatiles, or … However, these rules have not been forthcoming in past exchanges.
+So, if they exist, they need to be cited in a changed write-up or discussed in a TelCon so we can phrase it online.

+>>>>>

 In 5.1.7

-As a consequence of the above rules, SPARK avoids all aliasing effects in a program.
+As a consequence of the above rules, SPARK avoids all aliasing effects on allocated objects in a program.

 6.32 Passing parameters and return values [CSJ]

+6.32.1 Applicability to language

-The vulnerability as described in ISO/IEC 24772-1 subclause 6.32 is mitigated in SPARK:
+The vulnerability as described in ISO/IEC 24772-1 subclause 6.32 is mitigated in SPARK, because, with the exception of some rare cases explained below the vulnerability is prevented by the following language concepts:

-SPARK uses parameter modes in, out and in out to specify the desired direction of information flow for each formal parameter of a subprogram.Function calls in SPARK are expressions that never have a side-effect as long as they do not access volatile variables.
+SPARK uses parameter modes in, out and in out to specify the desired direction of information flow for each formal parameter of a subprogram.

 SPARK allows the programmer to specify a Global Contract for each subprogram that specifies exactly the global variables (and their modes) that are accessed by that subprogram.
 If it is given, the Global Contract is verified by static verification, otherwise it is derived by an analysis of the unit body and all called units.

 SPARK requires mandatory static verification of the absence of aliasing [SRM 6.4.2] between actual parameters and global variables at each procedure call statement.
-This means that the semantics of a program are not affected by a compiler’s choice of parameter passing mechanism for each parameter.
+This means that the semantics of a procedure call cannot include aliasing effects as described in ISO/IEC 24772-1 subclause 6.32.

+Function calls in SPARK are expressions that never have a side-effect as long as they do not access volatile variables.
+There are no checks required against aliasing among parameters and globals, since in (non-volatile) functions the assignments necessary to cause aliasing effects are disallowed in order to disable side-effects.

 SPARK requires static verification of information flow to verify that the value returned from a function call is never ignored.